kubernetes/website/content/en/blog/_posts/2022-10-20-advanced-server-side-apply.md

 * Versus client-side-apply (that is, plain `kubectl apply`):
   * The system gives you conflicts when you accidentally fight with another actor over the value of a field!
-  * When combined with --dry-run, there’s no chance of accidentally running a client-side dry run instead of a server side dry run.
+  * When combined with `--dry-run`, there’s no chance of accidentally running a client-side dry run instead of a server side dry run.
 * Versus hand-rolling patches:
   * The SSA patch format is extremely natural to write, with no weird syntax.